LadyMisticus/kep-hack/README.md

 ### Flying
 Flying is the "wind" type, employing moves that use the wind.
 Wing-based moves are also used here, targeted at Pokemon like Scyther.
 Pokemon that float or are somewhat gaseous in nature have been assigned the type.
-* Flying loses its super-effectiveness against Bug and Grass.
+* Flying loses its super-effectiveness and resistances against Bug and Grass.
-* Flying maintains its Rock/Steel MUs.
+* Flying maintains its other MUs.
 The sole difference is Bug/Grass matchups.

 Moves:
 * GUST